TB diagnostic test developed in India has high accuracy, says WHO

 In comparison, Xpert, which is also a molecular diagnostic test and has been widely used across the world, the sensitivity is 85% and specificity is 98%.

-In cases where the sample is found to be positive, tests can be done to know if the TB bacteria are already resistant to rifampicin, a drug used as part of first-line treatment.
-Truenat MTB-RIF test for knowing the resistance has 93% sensitivity and 95% specificity.
+In cases where the sample is found to be positive for TB, tests can be done to know if the TB bacteria are already resistant to rifampicin, a drug used as part of first-line TB treatment.
+Truenat MTB-RIF test for knowing rifampicin resistance has 93% sensitivity and 95% specificity.

-According to WHO, the accuracy of Truenat and Truenat MTB Plus is comparable with Xpert and Xpert Ultra.
+According to the WHO, the accuracy to diagnose TB using Truenat and Truenat MTB Plus is comparable with Xpert and Xpert Ultra.
 Likewise, the accuracy to detect rifampicin resistance using Truenat MTB-RIF is comparable with Xpert and Xpert Ultra.

-Based on data available from around 230 diagnosing units in the primary and community health centres in Andhra Pradesh, scientists at the Chennai-based National Institute of Epidemiology found Truenat had better ability to diagnose more TB positive cases.
-“Compared with smear microscopy, there was 30% more number of positive cases diagnosed after Truenat was implemented in the 230-odd units,” says Dr. Manoj V. Murhekar, Director of NIE.
+Based on data available from around 230 TB diagnosing units located in primary health centres and community health centres in Andhra Pradesh, scientists at the Chennai-based National Institute of Epidemiology found Truenat had better ability to diagnose more TB positive cases.
+“Compared with smear microscopy, there was 30% more number of positive cases diagnosed after Truenat was implemented in the 230-odd units,” says Manoj V. Murhekar, Director of NIE.

+Battery operated

-“Instead of smear microscopy, Truenat can be used as an initial and point-of-care tool for diagnosing TB,” he says.
+“Instead of smear microscopy, Truenat can be used as an initial and point-of-care tool for diagnosing TB,” says Dr. Murhekar.
 “Since not much expertise is needed to carry out the test, it can be used in peripheral units such as public and community health centres.”

-Battery operated

-While Xpert needs reliable electricity supply and air-conditioning, Truenat is battery operated and portable, hence, it can be used in remote places.
-Truenat takes about 25 minutes to extract the DNA and another 35 minutes for diagnosis.
+While Xpert needs reliable electricity supply and air-conditioning, Truenat is battery operated and portable and so can be used in remote places.
+Truenat takes about 25 minutes to extract the DNA and another 35 minutes for TB diagnosis.
 Testing for rifampicin resistance takes an hour and is done only if the sample tests positive for TB.
-In the case of Xpert, it takes two hours to complete the diagnosis and test for rifampicin resistance.
+In the case of Xpert, it takes two hours to complete the TB diagnosis and test for rifampicin resistance.

 Low cost

 The main cost advantage while using Truenat will be in the manner the tests are carried out.
-Only when samples test positive will the test for rifampicin resistance be carried out in the case of Truenat.
-This is unlike Xpert where both TB diagnosis and rifampicin resistance test are done in one go.
-Hence the use of reagents may be reduced and will help make the testing cheaper when Truenat is used.
+Only when samples test positive for TB will the test for rifampicin resistance be carried out in the case of Truenat.
+This is unlike Xpert where both TB diagnosis and rifampicin resistance test are done at one go.
+Hence the use of reagents may be reduced, and this will help make the testing cheaper when Truenat is used.

 Also, a peripheral-level TB test using Truenat will reduce the delay in diagnosis and when combined with improved treatment initiation rates will fare better compared with district-level Xpert testing.
 After all, early diagnosis and treatment initiation will help reduce TB transmission and incidence.